 Fixed wireless vs satellite internet

 Satellite internet is another option for those living in areas where fixed broadband services are not available.
-Although it also requires a dish and provides you with high-speed internet access without using a phone or cable line, satellite is different from fixed wireless in many ways.
+Although it also requires a dish and provides you with high-speed internet access without using a phone or cable line, satellite internet is different from fixed wireless in many ways.

 Satellite internet providers also enforce data caps.

-Thinking of opting for fixed wireless internet?
+Are you thinking of opting for fixed wireless internet?
 If so, you’ll be happy to hear that there are many providers to choose from in the U.S. We suggest you visit a website like BroadbandNow, where you can search for those offering the service in your area.